• Home

 8 and their dead bodies will lie in the street of the great city that symbolically is called Sodom and Egypt, where their Lord was crucified.

 Sodom in the Bible were the godless, men who were ruled by their flesh.
 Egypt in the Bible were pagans and worshipped many gods that The Most High God found as an abomination.
-France would later be a nation of atheists, and Rome would be home of the Catholic/Jesuit cult ruled by once-hidden paganism that is now being exposed.
+France would later be a nation of atheists, and Italy and Germany are where the harlot is seated in chapter 17.
+The Cathars and the Waldensians were tortured by flogging, and hung on a stake as our Savior was, before being burned at the stake.
+These were permitted by the pope, much like the Sanhedrin called for the crucifixion of Jesus at the hands of the Romans.

 9 For three and a half days some from the peoples and tribes and languages and nations will gaze at their dead bodies and refuse to let them be placed in a tomb, 10 and those who dwell on the earth will rejoice over them and make merry and exchange presents, because these two prophets had been a torment to those who dwell on the earth.